-Nigel Hetherington reviews the latest research material relating to coaching, exercise physiology and athletic development.
+Nigel Hetherington reviews the latest research material relating to coaching, exercise physiology, and athletic development.

-Coaches know that effective planning of an athlete program clearly requires a comprehensive understanding of the sport in question and the technical, tactical, mental and competitive demands.
+Coaches know that effective planning of an athlete program requires a comprehensive understanding of the sport in question and the technical, tactical, mental, and competitive demands.
 On a purely generic base, most sports also require a fundamental understanding of the relevance of the various fitness components to the performance of the athlete.
 A successful training plan will be based on sound thinking and an assessment of the specific fitness component needs of the athlete as well as knowledge of the possible interaction between the different components.

 While weekly planning or micro-cycling provides the routine for the athlete to get his or her teeth into and the longer-term goal (analogous to the macrocycle) is their ultimate destination; it is the medium-term, measurable improvement cycle or mesocycle that invariably provides the right level of timely motivation toward the ultimate goal as well as the tangible reward for the coach that everything is moving in the right direction.
 And it just so happens that fitness factor improvements - e.g. in strength or speed can be aimed for and realistically achieved in this timescale (6 to 8 weeks).
-Similarly an analysis and understanding of actual performance data can provide so many indicators as to the progress of the athlete and hence where they might focus their training attention.
-The long and the short of this are covered in this months review starting with an article based on 100km running and moving on to pure sprinting over very short distances.
+Similarly, analysis and understanding of actual performance data can provide so many indicators as to the progress of the athlete and hence where they might focus their training attention.
+The long and the short of this are covered in this month's review starting with an article based on 100km running and moving on to pure sprinting over very short distances.
 A substantial number of strength and power papers have also been reviewed with some covering complex and contrast training.

 It has been reported that on its own, the practice of basketball does not have any beneficial effect on strength performance - it needs to be trained.

 Performance measurement in a 'game situation' based on a series of jumping activities familiar to the players can be used as a daily tool.
 Key parameters for basketball players are identified as ground contact time between landing and take-off - an indicator of explosive motivity - and time of suspension - a specific measure of proportionately developed strength correlating to the height achieved of the centre of gravity of the subject.
-Testing can be a very useful tool for all sports - this study identified meaningful tests that were fun, familiar, easily performed and unobtrusive.
+Testing can be a very useful tool for all sports - this study identified meaningful tests that were fun, familiar, easily performed, and unobtrusive.

 Rest periods between sets can determine the potential gains from the session.
-In the first study based on recreational weight-trainers a recovery of 1 minute between two sets of bench presses at 75% 1RM to exhaustion yielded far lower total work than if either 3 or 5 minutes recovery was taken.
-Regardless of the recovery period the second set of lifts produced fewer repetitions than the first set.
-The trial went on to demonstrate that subjects could sustain 8 to 12 reps at this intensity provided 3 minutes recovery was taken.
+In the first study based on recreational weight-trainers, a recovery of 1 minute between two sets of bench presses at 75% 1RM to exhaustion yielded far lower total work than if either 3 or 5 minutes recovery was taken.
+Regardless of the recovery period, the second set of lifts produced fewer repetitions than the first set.
+The trial went on to demonstrate that subjects could sustain 8 to 12 reps at this intensity provided 3 minutes of recovery was taken.
 The tendency for many athletes in the weights room is to return to the bar too early and be unable to finish the series and hence fail to derive full benefit from their session.
-Moral of the story, plan your rest periods and take a stopwatch to the gym and use it!
+Moral of the story: plan your rest periods and take a stopwatch to the gym and use it!

-Continuing on strength training programs a recent paper concluded that a combination of high and low intensity work for 4 weeks after an initial 6 week hypertrophic phase of leg press work yielded a greater strength gain than continuing with the hypertrophic workout.
+Continuing on strength training programs a recent paper concluded that a combination of high and low-intensity work for 4 weeks after an initial 6-week hypertrophic phase of leg press work yielded a greater strength gain than continuing with the hypertrophic workout.
 The results suggest that a combination of high- and low-intensity regimens is effective for optimizing the strength adaptation of muscle in a periodised training program.
-On the subject of strength development a study looking at vertical jump performance showed that at either sub-maximal or maximal effort the torque power contribution to jump height from ankle and knee joint muscles was unchanged whereas at maximal jump height the contribution from hip extensors was elevated significantly.
+On the subject of strength development, a study looking at vertical jump performance showed that at either sub-maximal or maximal effort the torque power contribution to jump height from ankle and knee joint muscles was unchanged whereas at maximal jump height the contribution from hip extensors was elevated significantly.
 This could offer a modality for specific training regimens for different muscle groups.